Student Rights and Responsibilities

 Disciplinary hearings shall follow these guidelines:

-- 3 business days prior to the hearing, the Director of Student Life and Services will make available to the respondents
+Three business days prior to the hearing, the Director of Student Life and Services will make available to the respondents:

-If the University chooses to proceed through legal counsel, the student will be notified 3 business days prior to the hearing and shall also have the right to proceed through counsel.
+If the University chooses to proceed through legal counsel, the student will be notified three (3) business days prior to the hearing and shall also have the right to proceed through counsel.
 Counsel may not appear in lieu of the student.

 Hearings will be closed to the public except when the respondent requests an open hearing.
-This request must be made in writing to the Director of Student Life and Services at least 3 business days prior to the hearing.
+This request must be made in writing to the Director of Student Life and Services at least three (3) business days prior to the hearing.

 If the student fails to appear, the hearing may proceed without him/her.

-The Director of Student Life and Services or his/her designee may present the case for the University or the complainant.
+The Director of Student Life and Services or his/her designee will present the case for the University or the complainant.

 Prospective witnesses, other than the complainant and respondent, may be excluded from the hearing during the testimony of other witnesses.
 All participants shall be excluded during board deliberations.